 Things To See & Do

-- Watersports: Made up of more water than land, most of the activities available to tourists are focused around water and nature, namely kayaking, paddle boarding, fishing and shelling.
+- Watersports: With all the access to the beautiful Gulf Coast, and the many waterways going through both the cities and the wildlife reserves, most of the activities available to tourists are focused around water and nature.
+This includes kayaking, paddle boarding, fishing and shelling.

-- Bike: One of the best ways to see The Beaches of Fort Myers & Sanibel is by bike.
+- Bike: One of the best ways to see Fort Myers is by bike.
 Sanibel Island and Cape Coral are big biking communities with over 100 miles of cycle routes through wildlife parks, heritage sites and golf courses, ending on the beach where you can try a spot for shelling.
-Fort Myers Beach is the best place to cycle along the shores of the wide stretch of beach, whilst Caloosahatchee Regional Park is great for mountain bikers with its rugged inclines and forest terrain – and the park even offers night rides for something a bit different!
+Fort Myers Beach is the best place to cycle along the beautiful coast, whilst Caloosahatchee Regional Park is great for mountain bikers with its rugged inclines and forest terrain – and the park even offers night rides for the most adventurous visitors!
 Looking for a more gentle cycle?
 There is a family friendly 25 miles of easy and scenic bike trails on Sanibel Island with plenty of wildlife crossings and a cool ice cream shop to stop and refresh.

 - Wildlife: Looking to get up close and personal with the local wildlife?
 The best way to do this is by kayak.
 Manatees will often appear close to you as you paddle through the sea grass, while dolphins are frequently seen playing in the wake of your boat and the region is home to some 245 types of bird, including the Roseate Spoonbill (the state bird of Florida), pelicans and the miniature burrowing owl.
 Any time between May and October is the best period to see the resident loggerhead turtles hatching eggs along the beaches, whilst alligators and iguanas can also be spotted near the wetland and lake areas.